DaRandomCube/mmOnLinuxGuide/Readme.md

 3. that it, enjoy

 ##### known problems
-- when using direct-x as a render for the main game, maximizing the window will result in a worse performance, i don't know a fix for that, use opengl instead
+- when using direct-x as a render for the main game, maximizing the window will result in a worse performance i don't know a fix for that, use opengl for now
+- when recommending a level, the recommendation image is black in the server this is because you use wayland as a display server, currently unfixable without either launching wine on wayland nativly (experimental, not recommended yet) or using x11 as a display server

 ### credits
 - [u/Curious_Increase_592](https://www.reddit.com/user/Curious_Increase_592/), a member from the great [r/linux_gaming](https://www.reddit.com/r/linux_gaming/) for suggesting dxvk-gplasync